 One of the main goals of this renderer is to combine ray tracing and rasterization in ways that remain performant.

-Hybrid Soft Shadows: To produce natural softening without the heavy cost of fully ray traced penumbras, Spark augments ray traced hard shadows with Percentage Closer Filtering (PCF).
-This results in smooth, stable falloff that maintains both quality and speed.
+Hybrid Soft Shadows: To produce natural softening without the heavy cost of fully ray traced penumbras, Spark mixes ray traced hard shadows with Percentage Closer Filtering (PCF).

 Beyond shadows, I am also exploring additional ray tracing techniques to integrate into the pipeline.
-These include reflections, global illumination, and more advanced lighting models, with the aim of expanding visual fidelity while preserving real-time performance.
+These include reflections and global illumination. with the aim of expanding visual fidelity while preserving real-time performance.

 Materials are built on a Physically Based Rendering (PBR) model using a metallic-roughness workflow.
-This ensures all surfaces interact with light in a physically accurate and consistent manner, forming a solid foundation for realism.
+Key lighting models used are Cook–Torrance specular and Oren–Nayar diffuse

 Screen-Space Effects